Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 1. Start up VSCode (with the Bicep extension installed) and open a folder in which you want to work.
 2. Create a `main.bicep` and a `dev.bicepparam` file, which will hold parameters for your Key Vault deployment.

 The scope for the deployment of the Key Vault instance will be a resource group.
 The Bicep extension offers code-completion, which makes it easy to find and use the Azure Verified Module.

-{{< hint type=note >}}
-The Bicep VSCode extension is reading metadata through [this JSON file](https://live-data.bicep.azure.com/module-index).
-All modules are added to this file, as part of the publication process.
-This lists all the modules marked as Published or Orphaned on the [AVM Bicep module index pages](https://aka.ms/AVM/ModuleIndex/Bicep).
-{{< /hint >}}

-The Bicep extension of VSCode offers code-completion, which is offers e.g. the required properties for a module.
-Thus you can start typing, let the magic do its thing and end up with (we've added comments here, to describe the different names):
+It will e.g. provide the required properties for a module.
+You can start typing, let the magic do its thing and end up with (we've added comments here, to describe the different names):

 ```bicep {lineNos=inline}
 module keyVault 'br/public:avm/res/key-vault/vault:0.11.0' = {